 I’ve received a previous occupant’s bills

-If a bill or letter arrives that’s addressed to the last residents at your address, you have two options.
-Firstly, you can try and forward the bill to the previous occupants.
+If a bill or letter arrives addressed to the last residents at your address, you have two options.
+Firstly, you can try to forward the bill to the previous occupants.
 They may have left you a forwarding address for posting, or you can try reaching out via your landlord.

 Otherwise, you can return the bill to the utility company directly.
-Cross through the address and write ‘Not known at this address or ‘No longer lives here’, then drop the bill at a postbox.
-Don’t open any bills or letters not addressed to you.
+Cross through the address and write ‘Not known at this address’ or ‘No longer lives here’ on the envelope, then drop the bill in a postbox.
+Don’t open any bills or letters that are not addressed to you.

 Provided you’ve informed suppliers of your move, you’re only sent the previous occupant’s bills when there’s no forwarding address available.
-You can safely disregard these, and you won’t be required to pay their closing bill.
+You can safely disregard these and won’t be required to pay their closing bill.

 Â